Wilkes-Jahleel-Martinez-Fleming/GladiatorArena/README.md

 Jahleel's Tasks

-based on the updates that andrew do to the gameproto.go change the move logic to be more robust and in line with Andrew's Changes. add a display of gladiator values for each player such as their stats. change their nickname on the client. and server so instead of p1 p2 it would be more custumizable. add 2sec delay per message on client console.
+1)based on the updates that andrew do to the gameproto.go change the move logic to be more robust and in line with Andrew's Changes.
+2)(DONE)Add a display of gladiator values for each player such as their stats.
+3)change their nickname on the client. and server so instead of p1 p2 it would be more custumizable.
+4)add 2sec delay per message on client console.

 extra task for both:

-allow each player to pick from 10 random gladiators generated for their 1 vs 1 battle.
+1)Allow each player to pick from 10 random gladiators generated for their 1 vs 1 battle.